matty316/frieza-rs/README.md

-# frieza programming language - not for filthy saiyan monkeys
+# the frieza programming language
+### not for filthy saiyan monkeys

 ![frieza-logo.png](frieza-logo.png)